Right to Ramble

 Sources: Steampower Publishing has an excellent history, with a promise to publish a book detailing the the history of this line.
 Ted Rafuse is behind this.
 Wikipedia has a somewhat jumbled article, but it has some interesting points.

 Hands down the best book on trains in south-central Ontario is Keith Hanson's Last Trains from Lindsay, Sandy Flats Publications, RR#1, Roseneath, Ontario, K0K 2X0, 1997.
-It may be hard to buy: it's listed as costing $75, but Amazon has it listed at $200.
+It may be hard to buy: it's listed as costing $75.
+Amazon has it listed at $200, Abebooks for considerably less.
 The Port Hope and the Cobourg libraries have it.
 It has a very readable and idiosyncratic style, fantastic photographs and maps of where buildings once stood.
 When you're walking it helps to locate, say, a long-gone train station; if you look hard you may find only a few bits of concrete, but hey, — you're in the station!

 Ted Rafuse in Port Hope has a company called Steampower Publishing which puts out books on trains (Don't mix it up with Steampowerpublishing.com,. which deals with roleplaying games!)